ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 fr_legends_payloads/
 ```

-is intended to survive normal application updates.
+Do not manually delete these files before updating.

+If a future Skeleton Key version requires a database migration or other data migration, follow the migration instructions provided by that version.

 ---

-# 17. Important Update Warning

-When replacing an existing application installation, always pay attention to the files the updater identifies as persistent data.

-Do not manually delete your Vault before updating.

-If a future Skeleton Key version requires a migration of existing data, follow the migration instructions provided by that version of Skeleton Key.

----

-# 18. Protecting Your Vault
+# 17. Protecting Your Vault

-## 18.1 Do Not Delete Your Persistent Data
+## 17.1 Do Not Delete Persistent Data

 Your persistent Vault data should be treated as important user data.

-The primary persistent locations are:
+Before manually replacing, moving, or deleting a Skeleton Key installation, make sure you know where your Vault data is stored.

+At minimum, pay attention to:

 ```text
 .vault.lock